 But at the same time, as Goldberg notes, many Trump voters go further than understandable contempt of SJWs.
 They do not see any point to racial, gender or LGBT rights whatsoever.
 Old-fashioned, FDR-style politics simply assume the white male is the center of the universe, and many working class whites mourn its passing.
 Trump, along with the GOP Congress, will only be looking after the interests of the rich while the lives of these workers will get only more miserable over the next four years, but they just don’t care — they voted Trump specifically because they do not want to throw in with black people, feminists, gay people, or them thar’ city folks who don’t share their values.

 If the Democrats want to see any point to their continued existence, they cannot surrender on the minority rights that really are so important for so many people.
 I do not foresee too many challenges to racist voter suppression laws coming from Trump, the Ryan/McConnell congress, or our next Supreme Court nominee, after all.
 Yet, they must also turn their backs on the SJWs with their odious moral hectoring and thought policing that’s worse than anything the religious right ever came up with.
-Maybe the 2020 candidate can speak plainly: I’m fighting for colored people, women, and LGBT not in order to tell you how great and pure of a person I am, or because diverse city-life is somehow better than rural Ohio, or to pour Syrian refugees into your small town while at the same time calling you racist for resenting it.
+Maybe the 2020 candidate can speak plainly: I’m fighting for people of color, women, and LGBT people not in order to tell you how great and pure of a person I am, or because diverse city life is somehow better than rural Iowa life, or to pour Syrian refugees into your small town while at the same time calling you racist for resenting it.
 I’m fighting for the underprivileged because it’s simply the right thing to do.

 In which I engage my mental superpowers to predict precisely what happens from here on out!